 You need to meet certain criteria to get Dad and Partner Pay.

-To get Dad and Partner Pay you must be one of these people, the:
+To get Dad and Partner Pay you must be any of the following:

 - child’s biological father